Thanksgiving brings many names and memories to mind.

 This would mean preparing a cow or pig and by preparing, I'm pretty sure you are following my meaning of what is going on!

-Thanksgiving Day back then meant no Black Friday, no people working and no stories open, so it was an event that brought rural communities together because there wasn't any worry about coordinating schedules.
+Thanksgiving Day back then meant no Black Friday, no people working, and no stories open, so it was an event that brought rural communities together because there wasn't any worry about coordinating schedules.

-Everyone needed to prepare for the upcoming winter and butchering always needs to be practiced in a narrow window- too hot and you take the risk of meat spoiling during the all-day event, too cold and it can difficult to stay outside in order complete the task at hand, so Thanksgiving weather with a nip in the air, yet not crazy cold, generally falls perfect in its place on the calendar.
+Everyone needed to prepare for the upcoming winter and butchering always needs to be practiced in a narrow window- too hot and you take the risk of meat spoiling during the all-day event, too cold and it can be difficult to stay outside in order to complete the task at hand, so Thanksgiving weather with a nip in the air, yet not crazy cold, generally falls perfect in its place on the calendar.

-From start to finish, this can run from in the morning before the sun rises to place kettles, tables and other work stations to well into the evening when you are wrapping, labeling (I bet my parents had packages labeled "Tenderloin 78" for years in their freezer!) and organizing the massive freezer for the meat to be placed after all the work was completed.
+From start to finish, this can run from in the morning before the sun rises to place kettles, tables and other workstations to well into the evening when you are wrapping, labeling (I bet my parents had packages labeled "Tenderloin 78" for years in their freezer!) and organizing the massive freezer for the meat to be placed after all the work was completed.

-I was hoping that everything would be finished before the Redskins game in Dallas with my dad, a Redskins fan and my uncle, an avowed Cowboys fan ( he's also a Yankees fan.
-Have you ever noticed how many people that are both Yankees and Cowboys fans) hoping to watch the game as well.
+I was hoping that everything would be finished before the Redskins game in Dallas with my dad, a Redskins fan, and my uncle, an avowed Cowboys fan ( he's also a Yankees fan.
+Have you ever noticed how many people are both Yankees and Cowboys fans) hoping to watch the game as well.

 This sets the scene for the late game and in the seventies, there was no divisional rivalry that had the cachet' of Tom Landry's Cowboys and George Allen's Redskins.